Adwai-T/Notes/AngularNotes.md

 * The dependency injector provides services to a component, such as the router service that lets you define navigation among views.

+## Some Important Angular commands

+un `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.
+Use the `--prod` flag for a production build.

+For Help Use : `ng help`

+The `ng serve` command builds the app, starts the development server, watches the source files, and rebuilds the app as you make changes to those files.

+The `--open` flag opens a browser to `http://localhost:4200/`

 ## File Structure

 Type Script is automatically compiled/Converted to js by Angular Cli.